 A record of email communication will be stored in your medical file.

 Making a privacy complaint

-If you wish to make a complaint about a perceived breach of the Australian Privacy Principles please submit a letter detailing your complaint addressed to the Practice Manager.
-Upon receipt of a complaint we will consider the details and attempt to resolve it in accordance with our complaints handling procedures.
+If you wish to make a complaint about a perceived breach of the Australian Privacy Principles please submit a letter detailing your complaint addressed to Dr Drummond.
+Upon receipt of a complaint we will

 If you are dissatisfied with our handling of a complaint or the outcome you may make an application to the Australian Information Commissioner or the Privacy Commissioner of the ACT.